readyready15728/misc/dcss-notes.md

   main display.
 - Size has various effects that could be quite important.
 - `?/t` to look up status effects.
-- "The usual skill advice in Crawl is to "train your killing skills to competency first, then train your defenses".
+- "The usual skill advice in Crawl is to 'train your killing skills to competency first, then train your defenses'.
 Dodging an extra attack won't help if you have to use a consumable to beat every other fight.
 It's perfectly reasonable to turn Dodging off at the start, then turn it back on later on when you feel skilled enough at killing stuff."